List of Marvel Comics characters: T: Tara

 Tara the Girlchild is a character appearing in American comic books published by Marvel Comics.
 Created by Mike Friedrich and Paul Gulacy, she first appeared in Adventures into Fear #20 (November 1973).

 Tara is a genetically engineered psychic vampire with the ability to use an older avatar of herself with superhuman abilities.
 She is used as a weapon for Reverend Daemond and the Caretakers of Arcturus IV, and battles alongside Morbius, the Living Vampire, against her creators before dying from the confrontation.

 Another character called Tara is a female Synthezoid based on the original Human Torch who first appeared in Avengers (vol. 3) #83.

 She was made by the Red Skull as a secret weapon of the Invaders' enemies, the Axis Mundi.
-Later on, Tara's sleeper program activated and her self-destruct systems almost killed the New Invaders, but the Torch absorbed her excess heat and shut the android down.
+Later on, Tara's sleeper program activated and her self-destruct systems almost killed the New Invaders, but the Torch absorbed her excess heat and shut down the android.
 It is unknown whether or not Tara could be reactivated again.